indreek/pg-migrator/README.md

 The complete and easy to use command-line Migration solution for [PostgreSQL](http://www.postgresql.org/).

-## Installation

-Install this globally and you'll have access to the pg-migrator command anywhere on your system.

-    $ npm install -g pg-migrator

 ## Features

   * Auto migration from scratch to up to date